If you’re on the lookout for the perfect summer fruit, then look no further than the juicy lychee!

 The lychee fruit is a relative of longan and rambutan and is native to Southern China.
 However, it’s quite a popular fruit all over Southeast Asia.
 Lychee is also grown in America.

 The lychee season starts in May and continues all through the summer season.
+So lychee is a summer fruit.

 Is Lychee a Fruit?